avall/playtomic-charge-wallet/README.md

     - Coreography & DLQ's to recover the system.

 ### Assumptions
-- When the account is created, the wallet is available.
+- When the account is created, the wallet is also created.
 - Every account has only one wallet.
 It means the `ìd` of the Account and the `ìd` of the wallet are equal.
 - Explanation of operations:
   - Transactions